browserengineering/book/book/animations.md

         self.display_items.append(display_item)
 ```

-Now let's turn to using those composited layers.
-To do that, we'll need to
-create the draw display list that contains the layers.
-We'll build this by
+Now let's turn to the draw display list that contains the composited layers.
-taking each composited layer we've generated and considering all visual effects
+We'll build this by taking each composited layer we've generated and make a
-applied to it.
-This will involve *cloning* each of the ancestors of the layer's
+recursive chain of all visual effects applied to it.
+This will
+involve *cloning* each of the ancestors of the layer's paint commands and
-paint commands and injecting new children, with a `DrawCompositedLayer` at the
+injecting new children, with a `DrawCompositedLayer` at the bottom of the
-bottom of the tree.
+tree.

 So let's add a new `clone` method to the visual effects
-classes.[^no-paint-commands] For `SaveLayer`, it'll create a new
+classes.
+For `SaveLayer`, it'll create a new
 `SaveLayer` with the same parameters but new children:

-[^no-paint-commands]: We won't be cloning paint commands, since
-    they're all going to be inside a composited layer, so we don't need to
-    implement `clone` for them.

 ``` {.python}
 class SaveLayer(DisplayItem):